For recent event coverage involving Gotham Glassworks and/or Greg Locke, please also see Event Coverage

 Tapestry Fall 2011

-The collaborative “test” piece made by Greg and renowned King artist Ernestine Tahedl is profiled as part of the “pARTners” OSA and Woodstock Gallery sponsored programme.
+Two Solitudes, the collaborative “test” piece I made with renowned King artist and now friend Ernestine Tahedl, is profiled as part of the “pARTners” OSA and Woodstock Gallery sponsored programme.
 Click here for the article.

 Canadian Individuals Using Social Media: Greg Locke